gcapes/git-course/_episodes/05-branching.md

 ~~~
 {: .language-bash}

-At this point let's just quickly visualise the state of our repo,
+At this point let's visualise the state of our repo,
-and we can see the forked commit history reflecting the recent work
+and we can see the diverged commit history reflecting the recent work
 on our two branches:

 ```